 According to industry experts, the technology of autonomous systems has advanced far beyond the existing policy and legal frameworks at almost every level of government.
 The University’s initiative is designed to help fill this gap by advancing broader

 understanding, actionable ideas and policy innovations in the area of autonomous systems and their societal implications.

-The Autonomous Systems initiative will engage Syracuse faculty, students, and communities to explore the interactions among autonomous systems, individuals and society.
+The Autonomous Systems Policy Institute will engage Syracuse faculty, students, and communities to explore the interactions among autonomous systems, individuals and society.